Updated on February 23, 2017

 In practice, you cannot gain full adherence to this principle, and you will have places where you will need to modify existing code.
 Full adherence to the principle is not the point.
 Like with all engineering principles, they are guidelines which live in a complex world of trade offs.
 Knowing these guidelines is very useful.

-Clearly it’s a bad idea to leave in place code that is wrong after a requirement change.
+Clearly it’s a bad idea to leave code in place that is wrong after a requirement change.
 That’s not what this principle is about.

 Another very informative “simple code is a good thing” slide.